 The BA (Hons) in Continuing Drama Production is a full honours degree which can be obtained in just two years, and will replicate the intensive nature of making popular drama programmes for broadcast – meaning your debts are less and you graduate faster!
 This practice-based degree - not only mimicking real-world experience but delivering it - will give students unique opportunities to develop skills and prove themselves with real world experience.

-FAST TRACK DEGREE - A FULL HONOURS DEGREE IN JUST TWO YEARS due to the intensive nature of the process of making popular drama series - meaning your debts are less and you graduate faster!
+FAST TRACK DEGREE - a full honours degree in just 2 years due to the intensive nature of the process of making popular drama series - meaning your debts are less and you graduate faster!

 Preston (Campus code: U)